microsoft/fast/packages/fast-tooling-react/README.md

 ### Spacing

-The `CSSSpacing` component shows the CSS spacing (margin and padding) value as four input elements, it will also provide a callback for updating this values.
-When the `spacingType` is set to "margin" the inputs will adjust the top/bottom/left/right margins and when `spacingType` is set to "padding" it will adjust the top/bottom/left/right padding.
-The components `spacingType` will default to "margin" if not set.
+The `CSSSpacing` component shows the CSS spacing (margin and padding) value as four input elements, when the spacing is set to "margin" the inputs will adjust the top/bottom/left/right margins and when the spacing is set to "padding" it will adjust the top/bottom/left/right padding.

 Example: